dann3wman/star_trader/README.md

 ### Persisting simulation data

-`simulate.py` provides a small command line interface that stores all trade history in a SQLite database.
+Trade history is now persisted to a SQLite database by default.
+The `simulate.py` helper script can be used to advance the stored simulation or reset it entirely.
 Run `python simulate.py --step` to advance the existing simulation by one day or `python simulate.py --reset` to start over from scratch.

 ## Setup